17 Sensational Facts about The Isles of Scilly

 They’re one of the UK’s best kept secrets, but now is the time to shine a light on them and show the whole world just what’s on offer.
-Here’s 21 interesting facts about The Isles of Scilly…
+Here’s some fun facts about The Isles of Scilly…

 The Isles of Scilly are actually a chain of islands known as an ‘archipelago’.

 2. They’re technically part of the UK.